 Victory Conditions

-- To achieve a scientific victory, you must research and launch a spacecraft to Alpha Centauri.
+- Scientific Victory: Requires researching and launching a spacecraft to Alpha Centauri.

-- In order to achieve a military victory, you have to conquer all other civilizations on the map.
+- Military Victory: Conquer all other civilizations on the map.

 Now comes differences, the center of discussion of our hot topic, Humankind vs Civilization 6.
 Both of the games are dis-similar in terms of: